paasim/unity_catalog/README.md

 This is a proof-of-concept extension demonstrating DuckDB connecting to the Unity Catalog to scan Delta Table using the [delta extension](https://duckdb.org/docs/extensions/delta).

 **Prerequisites:** Before using this extension, ensure your Unity Catalog metastore has `external_access_enabled` set to true, and that your user has the `EXTERNAL_USE_LOCATION` privilege on external locations (and `EXTERNAL_USE_SCHEMA` privilege on schemas for external tables).
-See the [Databricks API documentation](https://docs.databricks.com/api/workspace/temporarypathcredentials/generatetemporarypathcredentials) for details.
+See the [Databricks API documentation](https://docs.databricks.com/api/workspace/temporarytablecredentials/generatetemporarytablecredentials) for details.

+The credentials are vended for `READ` operations only if the catalog is attached as `READ_ONLY`, otherwise they are for `READ_WRITE`.

 You can try it out using DuckDB (>= v1.0.0) on the platforms: `linux_amd64`, `linux_amd64_gcc4`, `osx_amd64` and `osx_arm64` by running: